Gibbs-type Indian buffet processes

-It is particularly interesting to compare the PY- and NGG-IBP models in this respect, as the DP-IBP falls into both of these subclasses.
-As discussed in \cref{sec:powerlaw}, these differing properties provide several different options to the practitioner, which are all generally accessible through our black-box constructions and posterior inference procedures.
+It is particularly interesting to compare the PY- and NGG-IBP models in this respect, as the DP-IBP may be approximated by both of these subclasses.
+As discussed in \cref{sec:powerlaw}, these differing properties provide several different options to a practitioner, which are accessible through our black-box constructions and posterior inference procedures.

 Finally, we can visualize the effect that the different latent feature distributions have on this particular application by investigating some of the latent features inferred by each model.
 In \cref{fig:mnist}, we display the top 10 (according to the weight matrix $W$) most important features (represented by the factors in $A$) from the MAP sample collected for each model.
-The features inferred by the DP-, PY-, and NIG-IBP models do not appear to differ, however, the NGG-IBP clearly places the heaviest weight on its features (darker pixel values).
+The features inferred by the DP-, PY-, and NIG-IBP models do not appear to differ, however, the NGG-IBP clearly places the heaviest weight on its features (resulting in darker pixel values).
 Moreover, a few of these features appear to capture distinct parts of the digits.